Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Experimental Evaluation

 Certified accuracy and ACR are both metrics averaged over the test set.
 However, robustness is inherently sample based, since it examines how resilient the model is against perturbations tailored to individual samples.
-Therefore, in this section we conduct an in-depth analysis of the distributions of the per-sample metrics introduced in Section~\ref{sec:metrics_introduction} to provide a deeper understanding of the connections between model properties and CR.
-We pose two research questions below and answer them using data visualization.
+Therefore, in this section we use per-sample metrics of robustness and conduct an in-depth analysis of their distributions to provide insights into why certain training methods may produce more robust models than others.

+We consider three per-sample metrics associated with robustness: the \emph{input gradient norm}, \emph{input Hessian spectral norm}, and \emph{local-Lipschitz constant}.
+The first two metrics measure the local smoothness of the loss landscape with respect to the input space.
+Taylor's approximation can be used to show a direct link between these two metrics and the worst-case change in loss from small input perturbations.
+Due to this connection, prior works directly regularized them to improve robustness \citep{hoffman2019robust, jakubovitz2019improving, moosavidezfooli2018robustness}.

+Gradients and Hessians are highly local quantities that are only connected to robustness through Taylor's approximation at small radii around the input data point.
+Consequently, they may not be informative at larger radii used to certify robustness.
+Thus, we also compare models using an empirical estimate of the average local Lipschitz constant of the model's penultimate layer.
+By viewing the network as a feature extractor composed with a linear classifier, using the penultimate layer captures the worst-case sensitivity of the feature extractor to perturbations of the data.
+This metric was initially proposed by~\citet{yang2020closer} to investigate adversarial robustness and is given by

+where the maximum is approximated in the same manner as is used for adversarial example generation, typically projected gradient descent (PGD) \citep{madry2019deep}.